Tendonitis in Southend-on-Sea & Leigh-on-Sea, Essex

 Tendonitis

 We offer treatment to help with tendinopathy and the pain associated with tendonitis in Southend at The Body Matters.
 Treatments are available from our clinic based in Leigh-on-Sea.
 We also offer telephone & online support and remote consultations.
+Call us on 01702 714968 for more information.

 What is tendonitis or tendinopathy?